TL; DR: Scrum Master Job — 4 Steps to Identify Suitable Employers or Clients

 - Providing speakers to conferences,

 - Sponsoring local Meetups and Barcamps by providing a venue.

 Suppose an organization provides this level of support to the agile community.
 In that case, the talk about this will undoubtedly be on the company blog, an engineering or product-management-related blog, or in a press release in their public relations section.

 In the unlikely case that any reference cannot be found, just contact the Public Relations department who will provide the required information.

-Conference sites are a good ground for identifying prospective organizations when considering to proactively apply for a Scrum Master position.
+Conference sites are a good ground for identifying prospective organizations when considering applying for a Scrum Master position.
 Check carefully for two things: sponsors and speakers.

 Search for sponsors that are practicing agile in their daily operations.
 Usually, a larger sponsor package will also include a speaking slot at the conference.

-Attending such a session will provide direct access to the speaker and thus a first contact in the inner circle of that organization’s agile practitioners.
-This tends to be valuable: HR departments often rely on the private networks of the organization’s available agile practitioners to identify suitable candidates for job openings as a Scrum Master or Agile Coach.
+Attending such a session — whether in person or virtually — will provide direct access to the speaker and thus a first contact in the inner circle of that organization’s agile practitioners.
+This tends to be valuable: People departments often rely on the private networks of the organization’s available agile practitioners to identify suitable candidates for job openings as a Scrum Master.
 (Accordingly, attending local Meetups can also be a worthwhile investment for job seekers.)

 Personally, a more promising approach, by comparison, is to search for non-professional speakers who are aligned with an organization that is not sponsoring the conference.
 These speakers may indicate a suitable, prospective employer or client after already having gone through the selection process for speaking proposals and vetting of their contribution for originality.